ELAGSEKRL1:

 ELAGSEKRL9:

-Learning Target: Comparing and contrasting the experiences and adventures of characters in most-commonly used readings.
+Learning Target: Comparing and contrasting the experiences and adventures of characters in the most commonly used readings.

 Research-Based Instructional Strategy: Role-plays and story props are the best methods for this target (Teacher guidance, 2015).
-This strategy is good for teaching kindergarten students because it allows the young minds to remember the details of the stories and comparing them with each other afterwards.
+This strategy is good for teaching kindergarten students because it allows young minds to remember the details of the stories and compare them with each other afterward.
 It is an extension of the comparative learning strategy used for achieving learning target # 2.

 ELAGSEKRL10:

-Learning Target: Building confidence and improving social skills of the students by engaging with them in group reading activities with understanding and purpose.
+Learning Target: Build confidence and improve the social skills of the students by engaging with them in group reading activities with understanding and purpose.

-Research-Based Instructional Strategy: Oral question through group reading must be carried out (Teacher guidance, 2015).
-This strategy is good for teaching kindergarten students because it builds confidence and improves their social skills, both of them are critically important for flourishing a social, respectful, and thoughtful generation of kindergarten students.
+Research-Based Instructional Strategy: Oral questions through group reading must be carried out (Teacher Guidance, 2015).
+This strategy is good for teaching kindergarten students because it builds confidence and improves their social skills; both of them are critically important for flourishing a social, respectful, and thoughtful generation of kindergarten students.

 References